SparkleMalone/Introduction-to-Data-Integration-in-R/README.md

 ```{r, include=T}
 save(fluxes_month, file="data/Monthly_Fluxes.Rdata" )
 ```
 You are now prepared to take data from different sources to build a file to explore patterns in methane infrastructure.
-Take note of the difference between joining site based static data versus site based data the changes over time.
+Take note of the difference between joining site based static data versus site based data that changes over time.
 In your next in class assessment, you will build a file with all of the data you want to use to develop your methane model.
 To prepare for this, find and obtain your data sources.